What is a 4XX Error? A Guide to 4XX HTTP Status Codes

 • Incorrect authentication method

-To fix this 401 Unauthorized error you have to do is,
+To fix this 401 Unauthorized error you have to do the following,

 • Check login credentials